Commands-Home-ManageAttributes-icon Manage attributes

 Root Attributes: when an attribute has no default values and is used to build other attributes it is defined as a root attribute; this type of attribute is highlighted in green.
 In the example figure, the root attributes are sn and givenName because they do not have a default value and are used to auto-complete the displayName, name, userPrincipalName, saMAccountName fields. for more information on root attributes see Templates.

-Key attribute and key entity: in this example, the memberOf attribute record highlighted in blue is the key attribute that contains the key entity of the project (in this case the Offices group).
+Target attribute and target entity: in this example, the memberOf attribute record highlighted in blue is the target attribute that contains the target entity of the project (in this case the Offices group).
 See Projects for more information.

 See also: Templates - Extra Attributes - Rules.